We’ve previously discussed what happens if you lose your job in the Netherlands, but what about the unemployment benefit

 We all need the cash when we lose our jobs, it’s a stressful time.
 The good news is that you can apply for unemployment benefit in the Netherlands AKA the WW-uitkering (sponsored by the good bureaucrats at the Uitvoeringsinstituut Werknemersverzekeringen (UWV) — try saying that 10 times fast!

 Don’t sweat it if you’re an expat, you aren’t going to be left behind either.
-Some benefits are also completely accessible to you, including unemployment benefit.
-Read on to know all there is to know about WW-uitkering (UWV).
+Read on to know all there is to know about WW-uitkering.
 However, are you eligible?
 Let’s see.

 Am I eligible to claim the unemployment benefits in the Netherlands?

 - Expats can!! (legal residents, subject to some visa restrictions)

-- If you lost your job, you must have worked 26 weeks out of the 36 – you are then eligible for basic benefits of 3 months of salary (de wekeneis, and not the full paycheck -more on that later on)
+- If you lost your job, you must have worked 26 weeks out of the 36 — you are then eligible for basic benefits of three months of salary (de wekeneis, and not the full paycheck — more on that later on)

-- To extend past 3 months, this is dependent on how many years you’ve worked before
+- To extend past three months, this is dependent on how many years you’ve worked before

-- If your loss of job was not your fault.
-So you can’t quit your job and collect unemployment allowance in the Netherlands, however if your contract isn’t extended you CAN collect unemployment benefits here.
+- You can’t quit your job and collect unemployment allowance in the Netherlands.
+However, if your contract isn’t extended you CAN collect unemployment benefits here.

-- If you are immediately available for another paid employment (so no taking a 6 months trip to Thailand first)
+- If you are immediately available for another paid employment (so no taking a six months trip to Thailand first)

 How much money is the unemployment benefit in the Netherlands?

-Your benefit will be 75% of your daily wage, only for the first 2 months.
+Your benefit will be 75% of your daily wage, only for the first two months.
 After this period it will go down to 70%.
-Your payment is every 4 weeks.
-So stop panicking! 😉 And you even get vacation money!
-If nothing else it’s enough so that anyone supporting you from overseas won’t have to send money to the Netherlands anymore.
+Your payment is every four weeks.
+If nothing else, it’s enough so that anyone supporting you from overseas won’t have to send money to the Netherlands anymore.